 At our East Slopes Project, located in Kern County, California, we sell all of our crude oil production to one buyer.
-At February 28, 2019 and 2018, this one individual customer represented 100% of crude oil sales receivable.
+At February 29, 2020 and February 28, 2019, this one individual customer represented 100% of crude oil sales receivable.
 If this local purchaser is unable to resell their products or if they lose a significant sales contract then we may incur difficulties in selling our crude oil production.

-The Company's accounts receivable from continuing operations in California for crude oil sales at February 28, 2019 and 2018 are set forth in the table below.
+The Company's accounts receivable for California crude oil sales at February 29, 2020 and February 28, 2019 are set forth in the table below.

-February 28, 2019 February 28, 2018
+February 29, 2020 February 28, 2019

-Accounts A Accounts
+Accounts Accounts

-Receivable R Receivable
+Receivable Receivable

-Crude Oil (Crude Oil
+Crude Oil Crude Oil

-Project Customer Sales Percentage Sales Percentage
+Customer Sales Percentage Sales Percentage

-California - East Slopes Project (Crude oil) Plains Marketing \$ 75,410 100.0% \$ 104,840 100.0%
+Plains Marketing \$ 56,910 100.0% \$ 75,410 100.0%

+Accounts Receivable Crude Oil Customer Sales Accounts Receivable Crude Oil Customer Sales Percentage AccountsAccountsReceivableReceivableCrude OilCrude OilCustomerSalesPercentageSales